-Salem State University's Emergency Plans are designed to provide a resource for Salem State University personnel and administrators in assisting with information and guidelines for planning and responding in a crisis.
-While the plans do not cover every conceivable situation, they supply the basic administrative guidelines necessary to cope with most campus emergencies.
+The Salem State University Emergency Plan is designed to provide a resource for Salem State University personnel and administrators in assisting with information and guidelines in planning and responding in a crisis.
+While the plan does not cover every conceivable situation, it does supply the basic administrative guidelines necessary to cope with most campus emergencies.

-All campus administrators, especially those whose responsibilities and authority include the operational areas responsible for primary emergency operations, must adhere to these guidelines.
-Only those University administrators responsible for directing and/or coordinating emergency operations may approve exceptions to any crisis management procedure as required to fulfill the emergency response.
+All campus administrators, especially those whose responsibilities and authority included the operational areas specified in the manual, must adhere to these guidelines.
+Only those University administrators responsible for directing and/or coordinating emergency operations may approve exceptions to these crisis management procedures as required to fulfill the emergency response.

-The SSU Emergency Plans include information regarding shelter-in-place and evacuation guidelines.
+The SSU Emergency Plan includes information regarding shelter-in-place and evacuation guidelines.
 During the school year, the university conducts evacuation drills coordinated by the university police department.
 These drills are conducted twice a year at a minimum and more frequently as deemed necessary or if facilities are altered.
 During evacuation drills, every building is evacuated and all persons are instructed to proceed to pre-determined evacuation assembly areas.
+The university has designated a number of staff as building coordinators who take responsibility for directing occupants during an evacuation and coordinating assistance for those people who may have mobility issues or other special needs.
 The university also publishes an emergency information guide that is available to all students and employees.
 This guide contains detailed information regarding a variety of emergencies and hazardous conditions.